felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 # Preface

-> *Awareness of wrongdoing is the starting point of healing, for he who
-> does not know that he is doing wrong does not wish to be set right.*
+> *The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn and relearn.*
 >
-> Lucius Annaeus Seneca, *Letters on Ethics*
+> -- Barry O' Reilly, *Unlearn*

 I wrote this book because I wanted to educate people about learning anxiety.
 In this day and age, we don't hear many people talk about